 - Repeat nightly for three months

 Curry leaves might make your hair sticky, this is normal.
-You can also add some curry leaves to buttermilk and consume regularly.
+You can also add some curry leaves to buttermilk and consume them regularly.

 4. Lemon juice nourishes the hair